Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 - See also: [Installation](https://github.com/Helmut-Ortmann/EnterpriseArchitect_hoTools/wiki/Installation)

 # Scheduled (release 2.0.3)
-- Lock/Unlock Element/Diagram/Package
+- Lock/Unlock (with/without package recursive) Element/Diagram/Package
-- SQL with macro #Branch=guidPackage# (select the package by GUID, not the selected one)
+- SQL with macro #Branch=guidPackage# (select the package you want the branch by GUID, not the selected one)
+  - Help function to get the current Package GUID to easily insert in SQL
 - Help / Documentation
  - Improved help for Toolbar Buttons
  - Use advanced [SQL](https://github.com/Helmut-Ortmann/EnterpriseArchitect_hoTools/wiki/SQL) everywhere in hoTools